Walter Stennes: Stennes revolt

 Stennes decided that firm action was needed for his threats to be taken seriously.
 Accordingly, the Berlin SA refused to provide protection for Goebbels at his Sportpalast speech on 30 August 1930 and his men instead held a parade on Wittenbergplatz, demonstrating against Goebbels, on the day after von Pfeffer's resignation from the SA became official.
 Goebbels turned to the SS, then still technically part of the SA, which provided the necessary security and protection at the meeting and was also assigned to protect the Gau office in Berlin.

 The SA then stormed the Gau office on Hedemannstrasse, injuring the SS men and wrecking the premises.
 Goebbels, shaken by the incident, notified Hitler, who left the Wagner Festival at Bayreuth and flew immediately to Berlin, where Goebbels told him that a resolution of the problems with the SA was needed immediately to prevent the dissatisfaction in Berlin from spreading to the SA in the rest of Germany.

 Hitler spoke with some SA men directly and then had two meetings with Stennes on the night of 31 August.
 The next day, at a meeting of 2,000 or so stormtroopers, Hitler announced that he would replace von Pfeffer as the Supreme Leader of the SA, a statement that was received with joy by the SA men.
-Hitler called for loyalty to him personally and to the Führerprinzip, and the assembled men took a loyalty oath, as would all stormtroopers throughout Germany and all men who later the organisation.
+Hitler called for loyalty to him personally and to the Führerprinzip, and the assembled men took a loyalty oath, as would all stormtroopers throughout Germany and all men who later joined the organisation.
 Stennes then read Hitler's declaration that significant improvements would be made in the financial condition of the SA, the money to come from party dues.
 The stormtroopers would also have free legal representation if they were arrested in the line of duty.
 With those concessions, the crisis was over.